STORE POLICIES AND SERVICES MAINE GUN DEALER / ALLSPORT PERFORMANCE INC GUN SHOP HERMON, MAINE

 In Store Gun Sale Required ID:

 A CURRENT VALID STATE OF MAINE DRIVERS LICENSE OR STATE PICTURE ID IS REQUIRED FOR ALL OF THOSE WHO PURCHASE A FIREARM THROUGH US.
 PLEASE MAKE SURE THEY HAVE YOUR CURRENT PHYSICAL ADDRESS ON THEM AND THEY ARE NOT EXPIRED.
 IF NOT YOU WILL NEED A CURRENT MAINE VEHICLE REGISTRATION, CURRENT VALID MAINE RESIDENT HUNTING LICENSE, CURRENT VALID MAINE TEMP DRIVERS LICENSE (ONLY IF YOUR ORIGINAL DRIVERS LICENSE OR STATE PHOTO ID IS NOT EXPIRED) OR CURRENT VALID MAINE CONCEALED WEAPONS PERMIT WITH YOUR CURRENT PHYSICAL ADDRESS ON IT (Must have photo).
 NO PO BOXES.
+NO MAIL OR BILLS ACCEPTED AS PROOF OF ADDRESS.
+MUST BE WHAT IS SHOWN ABOVE.

 ATTN: Maine law requires you to notify the Secretary of State within 30 days of any change in your name or address.